 Adults with Children all aged 10 or over

-Popular two-day paddle, nicely balanced at around 8 miles per day, and camping overnight with your own tent at Barnwell Camp location
+Popular two-day paddle, nicely balanced at around 8 miles per day, and camping overnight with your own tent at Barnwell Camp location.
+Please note - Barnwell camp is a lovely rural location but taking your own tent is basic, you will only have access to a portaloo and a drinking water tap.

 Well balanced two days paddling